-The best Vodafone mobile phone deals
+The best Vodafone mobile phone deals - May 2017

 Apple iPhone 7

-Big Red's leading offer for the 32GB iPhone 7 delivers a massive 24GB of data with a lower TCO than a 3GB deal.
-This is for a monthly cost of £32.00 a month - plus £99.99 upfront cost.
+Big Red's leading offer for the 32GB iPhone 7 delivers 4GB of data.
+This is for a monthly cost of £34.00 a month - plus a £60.00 upfront cost.

 - Unlimited minutes